 Disclosure: We may receive a commission for links on our blog.
 You don’t have to use our links, but we’re very appreciative when you do.
 Thanks again for your support, we hope you find our posts and information helpful!

 House sits are great because you get the comforts of a home with no rent or lodging fees.
-This house sit also comes with the company of a very sweet dog and is within walking distance and public transport of city life.
+This house sit also comes with the company of a very sweet dog (Bailey) and is within walking distance and public transport of city life.
 The family we’re sitting for is great, and extremely welcoming.
-We’re loving our time here so far.
+We’re loving our time here so far!

-Our biggest concern going into the flight was the size of our bags.
+Our biggest concern going into the flight was the size of our travel backpacks.
 Fully packed, our bags wouldn’t even come close to fitting inside the gate luggage sizers.
 So thankfully, a few weeks ago we did a pare down and got rid of some of our stuff.
-However, we still needed to be deliberate of how we pack our bag, since stuffing everything to the bottom of the main compartment and then using the front pockets as well, makes for a very bulky and deep bag.
+However, we still needed to be deliberate in how we pack our bag, since stuffing everything to the bottom of the main compartment and then using the front pockets as well, makes for a very bulky and deep bag.

 Manchester Airport Security

 As you may know by now, we’re not your average people.
 So, we didn’t just walk right up to security and proceed through the process with a “well, we’ll see how this goes” mentality.
 Instead, once we reached the airport, we went to the information desk and asked a few questions about the process, since we hadn’t flown in Europe post September 11th, 2001.

 Manchester Airport Security Regulations